-Connection for ALL PreK-8 Students and Families
+Before the Year Starts Connections for ALL Students and Families

-In addition to the opportunities above, all schools PreK-8 are working on plans to connect with all students before the start of the school year.
-Building leaders will communicate the details of these opportunities to families.
+In addition to the opportunities above, all schools are working on plans to connect with all students before the start of the school year.
+Building leaders will communicate the details of these opportunities to teachers and families.
 These opportunities will be designed to allow for any and all students and families to get oriented and to hear from their teachers before the first day of school.
-They may include virtual opportunities to connect, messages from teachers before the first day, or other opportunities to learn more about your child's school and teacher(s).
+They may include opportunities to safely visit the school, virtual opportunities to connect, messages from teachers before the first day, or other opportunities to learn more about your child's school and teacher(s).
+This is a new effort for us and we appreciate families' patience as we try creative new approaches to connecting with students and families before the start of the school year.